truenas/documentation/content/References/ZFSPrimer.md

 A file system checker utility is not necessary.
 Because of the transactional design, as you add more storage capacity, it becomes immediately available for writes.
-To rebalance the data, one can copy it to rewrite the existing data across all available disks.
+To re-balance the data, one can copy it to rewrite the existing data across all available disks.
-As a 128-bit file ystem, the maximum file system or file size is 16 exabytes.
+As a 128-bit file system, the maximum file system or file size is 16 exabytes.

 ### ZFS Self-Healing File System